awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-elasticache-cache-cluster.md

 *Update requires*: [No interruption](using-cfn-updating-stacks-update-behaviors.md#update-no-interrupt)

 `SnapshotArns`  <a name="cfn-elasticache-cachecluster-snapshotarn"></a>
-The ARN of the snapshot file that you want to use to seed a new Redis cache cluster\.
+The Arn of the snapshot file that you want to use to seed a new Redis cache cluster\.
 If you manage a Redis instance outside of Amazon ElastiCache, you can create a new cache cluster in ElastiCache by using a snapshot file that is stored in an Amazon S3 bucket\.
 *Required*: No
 *Type*: List of String values
 *Update requires*: [Replacement](using-cfn-updating-stacks-update-behaviors.md#update-replacement)